Borja García (footballer, born November 1990): Córdoba

-García stayed in the second division for 2011–12, signing with Córdoba CF. He scored 19 goals in 44 competitive matches during the campaign for the Andalusians, ranking fifth in the scoring charts.
+García stayed in the second division for 2011–12, signing with Córdoba.
+He scored 19 goals in 44 competitive matches during the campaign for the Andalusians, ranking fifth in the scoring charts.

 Real Madrid B

 In the summer of 2012, García joined another side in the second tier, Real Madrid Castilla.
 He played his 100th game at that level on 24 March 2013, against his former club Córdoba.

 García returned to the Estadio Nuevo Arcángel on 7 August 2014, after agreeing to a one-year loan.
-He made his La Liga debut late in the month, playing the whole second half in a 1–1 home draw with RC Celta de Vigo.
+He made his La Liga debut late in the month, playing the whole second half in a 1–1 home draw with Celta de Vigo.

-García scored his first goal in the Spanish top flight on 21 September 2014, but in a 1–3 home loss against Sevilla FC.
+García scored his first goal in the Spanish top flight on 21 September 2014, but in a 1–3 home loss against Sevilla.

 Girona and Huesca

-On 26 August 2015, García agreed to a two-year contract at Girona FC after his link to Real Madrid expired.
-On 15 September 2020, after five years as an undisputed starter for the Catalans, he moved to SD Huesca, newly promoted to the first division, on a three-year deal.
+On 26 August 2015, García agreed to a two-year contract at Girona after his link to Real Madrid expired.
+On 15 September 2020, after five years as an undisputed starter for the Catalans, he moved to Huesca, newly promoted to the first division, on a three-year deal.
 The following 31 August, after the latter's relegation, he left as a free agent.

 García returned to Girona in August 2021, on a two-year contract.
-He contributed two goals to their top-tier promotion, including one in the 2–0 away win over SD Eibar in the playoff semi-finals; subsequently, he was often sidelined due to injury.
+He contributed two goals to their top-tier promotion, including one in the 2–0 away win over Eibar in the playoff semi-finals; subsequently, he was often sidelined due to injury.

 On 2 July 2024, García left the Estadi Montilivi, having totalled 233 appearances in two spells.